Postpartum Anxiety at Night: Why It Happens and What Helps

 1. Anticipatory Anxiety Takes Over

-2. Your Emotional Capacity Is Lowest at the End of the Day
+2. Emotional Capacity Is Lowest at the End of the Day

 By evening, you’ve already spent the entire day: